-- 10.16 If parents/carers wish to appeal the decision to exclude, the matter will be referred to the Chair of the Governing Body.
-Two members of the Governing Body, who were not involved in the initial decision to exclude, will acknowledge the complaint and schedule a hearing to take place as soon as practicable and normally within five days. - 10.17 Records relating to the decision to exclude and the parents/carers' complaint will be copied to all parties not later than two days prior to the hearing.
-In no circumstances, however, will the academy or its staff be required to divulge to parents/carers or others any confidential information on or the identities of pupils or others who have given information, which has led to the exclusion or which the Principal has acquired during an investigation.

-- 10.18 The parents/carers may be accompanied to the hearing by one other person.
+- 13.17 If parents/carers wish to appeal the decision to exclude, the matter will be referred to the Chair of the Local Advisory Board.
+Two members of the Governing Body, who were not involved in the initial decision to exclude, will acknowledge the complaint and schedule a hearing to take place as soon as practicable and normally within five days. - 13.18 Records relating to the decision to exclude and the parents/carers' complaint will be copied to all parties not later than two days prior to the hearing.
+In no circumstances, however, will the academy or its staff be required to divulge to parents/carers or others any confidential information on or the identities of pupils or others who have given information, which has led to the exclusion or which the Executive Headteacher has acquired during an investigation. - 13.19 The parents/carers may be accompanied to the hearing by one other person.
 This may be a relative, teacher, mentor or friend.
 Legal representation will not normally be appropriate.
 If possible, the members of the Governing Body will resolve the parents/carers' complaint without the need for further investigation.
 Where further investigation is required, the Governing Body will decide how it should be carried out.
-After due consideration of all the facts they consider to be relevant, the Governing Body will reach a decision on whether to uphold or rescind the exclusion or they may make other recommendations.
-This decision will be made within ten days of the hearing. - 10.19 The Chair of the Governing Body will write to the parents/carers informing them of the decision and the reasons for it.
-The decision of the Chair of the Governing Body will be final.
-The findings of the Governing Body and, if any, recommendations will be sent in writing to the parents/carers, the Principal and teacher/form tutor or equivalent.
+After due consideration of all the facts they consider to be relevant, the Governing Body will reach a decision on whether to uphold the exclusion or reinstate the pupil or they may make other recommendations.
+This decision will be made within ten days of the hearing. - 13.20 The Chair of the Local Advisory Board will write to the parents/carers informing them of the decision and the reasons for it.
+The decision of the Chair of the Local Advisory Board will be final.
+The findings of the Local Advisory Board and, if any, recommendations will be sent in writing to the parents/carers, the Executive Headteacher and teacher/form tutor or equivalent.
+The letter will also outline the right of appeal.

-II South Bradford Behaviour and Attendance Collaborative (BAC)
+14 South Bradford Behaviour and Attendance Collaborative (BAC)